timunie/Ava-ApiTests/website/docs/P_Avalonia_X11PlatformOptions_EnableSessionManagement.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>X Session Management Protocol is a standard implemented on most Linux systems that uses Xorg.
+X Session Management Protocol is a standard implemented on most Linux systems that uses Xorg.
 This enables apps to control how they can control and/or cancel the pending shutdown requested by the user.

 ## See Also